Image: Home of Eternity Cemetery, Oakland, CA. Photo by Rabbi Ruth Adar.

 How is it a good thing to go to a funeral?

-Things not to say: ”You’ll get over it.”
+Things not to say: “You’ll get over it.”
 “He was old.”
 “He’s in a better place.”
 “She’s better off.” or even “She’s watching you from heaven.”
-You have no proof that any of these things are true, so don’t say them.
+You have no way of knowing that they match what the mourner believes, so don’t say them.